 —- Elsa Cameron (Seller)

-Ah, well…..that being the case……. it is no longer kitsch; my understanding to it has shifted radically.
+Ah, well…..that being the case……. it is no longer kitsch; my understanding has shifted radically.
 Now it’s an “authentic” Native material cultural artifact because it was made for use within its culture.
 The object itself never changed, while my understanding of it changed radically.
 It’s an Aesop-like tale with an instructive moral lesson having something to do with collectors and humility.

 Held in the hand, this whistle feels like a small, smooth stone.
 It is tear-drop shaped, flat on one side and domed on the other.
 About midway along its domed side there are two small finger holes.
 A third hole at the tip allows air to enter.
 A fourth hole on the bottom allows air to escape.